 The Okanogan Valley has for decades been considered to have played no significant role in Ice Age flooding of the Channeled Scablands.
 Montana water, not Canadian water, is believed responsible for carving the Scablands.
 That view might be changing.

 Omak lidar image.
-Giant current ripples (gravel dunes) atop a glacial terrace surface near Omak, WA.
-Omak is located in the Okanogan River Valley, which flows south out of British Columbia and empties to the Columbia River at Brewster, WA.
-The ripples ornament a broad outwash flat that stands as second-highest terrace surface in this portion of the valley.
+Giant current ripples (large gravel dunes) atop a glacial terrace near Omak, WA.
+Omak is located along the Okanogan River, which flows south out of British Columbia and empties to the Columbia River at Brewster, WA.
+The ripples ornament a broad outwash flat that stands as the second-highest Pleistocene-age terrace surface in this portion of the valley.
 The surface is truncated on its east side by the next-lower outwash surface.
-Alluvial fans spill from the shadowed gullies.
-The south end of the ripple field appears partially buried by windblown sediment, a combination of post-glacial loess and dune sand.
+Younger alluvial fans spill east from the shadowed gullies.
+The south end of the ripple field is muted, partially buried by windblown sediment, a combination of post-glacial loess and dune sand.
 Omak River Rd intersects Hwy 97 and descends the escarpment near the center of the image.
 The Okanogan River is at right.

 I discovered these giant current ripples in 2019 and emailed this image out to several geologists.
 I showed them to Jerome Lesemann in July 2020 via email, to Jim O'Connor in June 2021 in Upper Grand Coulee, and to Richard Waitt in May 2022 during breakfast at a Walla Walla Starbucks.
 We were the two hippest cats in the joint.